top of page

 Dr. Matt Berkman, visiting professor at Oberlin College in Ohio, takes us through the history, philosophy, and formation of the American Council for Judaism while Rabbi Andrew Busch, current rabbi of Baltimore Hebrew Congregation, and Peggy Wolf, Rabbi Lazaron’s granddaughter, share about the rabbi’s life, work, and legacy.

-Read the transcription for "Why I Was a Zionist and Why I Now Am Not."
+Read the transcript for "Why I Was a Zionist and Why I Now Am Not."

 THE TEAM